nearform/developing-microservices/README.md

 microservices using docker and docker-compose.

 __Note:__ This is an intermediate level workshop.
-You should be comfortable with creating node.js modules and application.
+You should be comfortable with creating node.js modules and applications.
 A basic understanding of docker and it's principles is also recommended.

 ## The app
-The app your are building is a sensor fed chart that provides realtime data from a dummy sensor.
-This 'app' is broken down into a number of individually deployed containers, each with it's own well define concern.
+The app you're building is a sensor fed chart that provides realtime data from a dummy sensor.
+This 'app' is broken down into a number of individually deployed containers, each with its own well defined concern.

 ### Frontend
-A simple web app that uses JQuery, Rickshaw charts, and webwockets to show a realtime graph of data being emitted by our sensor.
+A simple web app that uses JQuery, Rickshaw charts, and WebSockets to show a realtime graph of data being emitted by our sensor.
 This app has an API which is included in the same microservice who's sole job is to talk to and read from other microservices.